Marie Michael Library

 - Miehlbradt, A. O. & McVay, M. (2003).
 Seminar reader: Developing commercial markets for business development services: BDS primer.
 Annual BDS seminar, Turin, Italy, September.
 Geneva: ILO.
 (703K pdf)

 - de Morais, N. (2010).
 Conjunto las Palmeiras, Fortaleza, Brazil: Banco Palmas.
 (133K pdf)

 - Resources and tools from the International Food Policy Research Institute (IFPRI) Knowledge Management Unit.

 - Shepherd, A. (2007).
-Approaches to linking producers to markets: A review of experiences to date.
-(Agricultural management, marketing and finance occasional paper no. 13).
+Approaches to linking producers to markets: A review of experiences to date (Agricultural management, marketing and finance occasional paper no. 13).
 Rome: FAO.
-(1.04 Mb pdf)
+(833K pdf)